-Pre-questions address general questions including: company size, scope of manufacturing facilities covered in the Survey, and industry.
+Pre-questions address general questions including: company size, scope and type of products covered in the Survey, and industry.
 All pre-questions must be answered.
 No points are awarded for these questions.
 If pre-questions are not answered, then the responses will not be scored.